Phase One: Coursework and The Qualifying Exam

 Coursework in an interdisciplinary core curriculum chosen from DXARTS and partner departments.
 This will normally be a one to two-year period of study, depending on a student's previous training and accomplishments.
-Students will devise a course of study in this phase with advice and approval of the primary faculty advisor.
-Required courses may be waived if the student can demonstrate equivalent knowledge of the subject material.
-Incoming students must demonstrate that they have equivalent knowledge in the courses listed below or they must take those courses where they are unable to demonstrate such knowledge.
+Students will devise a course of study in this phase with advice and approval of their primary faculty advisor.

 In addition, in Phase One students must take at least four courses from the list of 400 and 500 level DXARTS courses approved by faculty advisor.